-In the chart below we see the global number of deaths of children younger than 5 years per year from 1990 to 2015.
-The number of deaths which are wholly or partially preventable by vaccines are shown in color.3 The chart shows that the reductions in child deaths over this 25-year period were primarily achieved by a reduction of the number of deaths from vaccine-preventable diseases: The decline in causes which are not vaccine preventable has been modest, while the number of child deaths caused by diseases for which vaccines are available declined from 5.1 million deaths in 1990 to 1.5 million deaths 25 years later.
+In the chart we see the global number of deaths of children younger than 5 years per year from 1990 to 2017.
+The number of deaths which are wholly or partially preventable by vaccines are shown in color.3 The chart shows that the reductions in child deaths over this 25-year period were primarily achieved by a reduction of the number of deaths from vaccine-preventable diseases: The decline in causes which are not vaccine preventable has been modest, while the number of child deaths caused by diseases for which vaccines are available declined from 5.1 million deaths in 1990 to 1.8 million deaths 27 years later.

 However, the gains in global vaccination coverage have slowed down slightly in the last few years.
 The WHO estimates that 19.5 million infants worldwide are still at risk of VPDs because they miss out on basic vaccines.5

 In addition, all the recommended doses of a vaccine need to be received for it to be most effective.
 In the case of measles three vaccine doses are recommended.
 Even though an estimated 85% of children receive their first dose of the vaccine, this drops to 64% for the second dose.
 Therefore, it is not only lack of vaccination that is a problem, but it is under-vaccination that leads to deaths from VPDs.